desihub/tutorials/README.md

 git clone https://github.com/desihub/tutorials
 ```

+Login at https://jupyter.nersc.gov and enter your credentials and OTP.
+Then, click on shared Cori icon and wait for your server to spin up.
-Login at https://jupyter-dev.nersc.gov and browse to wherever you cloned the tutorials repository
+Click on the kernel you created (i.e. 19.2) and browse to wherever you
+cloned the tutorials repository using the menu on the left.
 (`$HOME/desi/git/tutorials` in the above commands).
 Click on a tutorial to try it out.